 Place the clay on a parchment paper-lined pan and bake in a 275º F oven for 15 minutes.
 Remove from oven.
 Allow to cool.

 Now for the fun part – paint!
+I used varying shades of teal here.
 Don’t stress over this – remember, perfection is overrated and because these are supposed to mimic natural stones, you can be cavalier with your designs.
 I mixed the colors up, added water here and there, to help the paint behave more fluidly.
 I liked it when the colors sort of ran together, almost like watercolor.
 Allow the paint to dry.

 To add shine to the coasters, brush on a couple of coats of gloss glaze.
 Allow to dry.

 Here’s where the magic happens.
 With a small paintbrush, paint the gold liquid leaf along the edges.
-The agate coasters just come to life!
+The agate coasters just come to life with that beautiful gold edge!
 Such a small detail, but it makes all the difference.
 So fancy!

 Attach adhesive-backed bumpers to the underside of the coasters and you’re done!

 You have your very own set of faux DIY agate coasters!
-Enjoy your favorite beverage on your new fancy coasters.
-These coasters would make great handmade housewarming gifts too!
+Enjoy your favorite beverage on your new fancy coasters – place them on a tabletop or style them on a coffee table – these coasters would make great handmade gifts too!